Arrangements following a death

 If you discover a body or the Death is sudden or unexpected, you should contact the following people:

-- the police (who will help find the people listed below if necessary)
+- The Police and ambulance service (who will help find the people listed below if necessary)

 If there is any reason to suspect that the death was not due to natural causes, do not touch or remove anything from the room.
 The death may be referred to the coroner.
 The doctor may ask the relatives for permission to carry out a post-mortem examination.
 This is a medical examination of the body which can find out more about the cause of the death and should not delay the funeral.